sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ## Data Layer

+The Data layer contains Repository and DataSource classes.

 ### Repository

 A Repository class should only see DataSource classes.

+Data processing for the Domain layer, such as throttling, should be done in the Repository class.

 ### DataSource

 A DataSource class usually deal with one specific type, such as local storage, remote server, or testing/simulated data.

+DataSource streams raw updates (as fast as they arrive).

 When using a package or API to access data, try to initialize it inside the DataSource class rather than in the main() function.